SumoLogic/sumologic-documentation/docs/integrations/databases/open-telemetry/redis.md

 [Redis](https://redis.io/docs/about/) is an in-memory data structure implementing a distributed, in-memory key-value database with optional durability.

 The Sumo Logic App for Redis helps you monitor the Redis database cluster.
 The preconfigured dashboards provide detailed analysis based on logs.
-The panels provide details such as RDBMemory Usage, events, RDB and AOF events.
+The panels provide details such as RDBMemory Usage, events, RDB, and AOF events.

 Redis logs are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).